 Many hikers prefer a standard, relaxed fit.
 This is typically the most common style.
 Some options run tighter on the thighs.
 Not only is this a problem, but it also means there isn’t room to wear a base layer for colder hikes.
 Some options are convertible, ideal for hikers who go out in all seasons.

 Other Important Factors To Consider

 A great hiking pant varies among consumers based on their needs, wants and style preferences.
-However, the best hiking pants aren’t too tight and aren’t too loose to allow for mobility and to not weight the wearer down or get in the way.
+However, the best hiking pants aren’t too tight and aren’t too loose to allow for mobility and do not weigh the wearer down or get in the way.

-At its minimum, the pants need to protect the legs from cuts and the weather (sun burn, wind and rain) when hiking in the great outdoors.
-In general, wearing pants opposed to shorts is ideal for this.
-The best options have a DWR (durable water repellent) finish or some other water-resistant feature for when its starts to rain.
-However, these doesn’t mean it is completely waterproof.
+At its minimum, the pants need to protect the legs from cuts and the weather (sunburn, wind, and rain) when hiking in the great outdoors.
+In general, wearing pants as opposed to shorts is ideal for this.
+The best options have a DWR (durable water repellent) finish or some other water-resistant feature for when it starts to rain, however, this doesn’t mean completely waterproof.

 Convertible vs. Roll-Up Style